ignatandrei/MCP_PDF/src/VSCodeTestProject/readme.txt

 {"firstName":"John", "lastName":"Doe"},
 {"firstName":"Anna", "lastName":"Smith"},
 {"firstName":"Peter", "lastName":"Jones"}s
-] and store in a local file
+] and save as a file .
+If the result is base 64 ,  store in a  file and then convert to byte.